 Slovakia is obliged, based on the Directive 2009/28/EC of 23 April 2009 on the Promotion of the use of Energy from Renewable Sources, to increase the use of renewable energy sources relative to gross energy consumption from 6.7 per cent in 2005 to 14 per cent in 2020.

 Government policy is based on the minimisation of costs for an integrated approach using renewable sources and reducing greenhouse gas emissions.
-The existing system of support aims at promoting renewable energy and low carbon technologies to reduce fossil fuel consumption and hence greenhouse gas emissions.
+The existing system of support aims at promoting renewable energy and low carbon technologies to reduce fossil fuel consumption and hence greenhouse gas emissions, as well supporting energy effectiveness (see question 5).

-The setup of the support scheme (particularly solar) caused an increase of production capacity that exceeded expectations.
-Such an increase has created upward pressure on electricity prices (the end price for households for 2011 has increased in average by 4.82 per cent because of the costs of renewable sources promotion) and has caused a negative impact on the stability and security of the system.

-For this reason, the government is considering a revision of the support scheme.
-The proposed measures include the setting of prices of electricity from renewable energy sources so that the impact on the price of electricity is minimised, organising reverse auctions in construction of new production capacities (primarily with respect to solar and wind energy) and reviewing system support in the purchase of electricity to cover losses.
+The setting up for establishment of the support scheme (particularly solar) caused an increase of production capacity that exceeded expectations.
+The increase has created upward pressure on electricity prices and has caused a negative impact on the stability and security of the system.
+As of 2012, RONI and the government are therefore continuously revising the support scheme and minimising support of electricity generation from almost all renewable sources.
+The introduced measures include the setting of prices of electricity from renewable energy sources so that the impact on the price of electricity is minimised, organizing reverse auctions in construction of new production capacities (primarily with respect to solar and wind energy) and reviewing system support in the purchase of electricity to cover losses.
+The implementation of these measures has influenced the types of resources used to meet the electricity demand.
+Particularly, several solar and wind energy projects are on hold due to low rentability and de facto impossibility of obtaining necessary permits.